muaid/arphp/README.md

-ar-php extension is a wrapper extension to the great library [Ar-PHP](http://www.ar-php.org/) which is developed by [Khaled Al-Sham'aa](http://www.ar-php.org/about-php-arabic.html)
+ï»¿ar-php extension is a wrapper extension to the great library [Ar-PHP](http://www.ar-php.org/) which is developed by [Khaled Al-Sham'aa](http://www.ar-php.org/about-php-arabic.html)

 > Note: using the library directly as a vendor without using an extension is better but the problem is that we should modify a file in the library to make it work and i preferred not to touch the lib files. (maybe i will make a wiki to explain how)